NPR Logo

 Since 1971, this American media organization has been officially called National Public Radio.
 However, it is better known by its trademark NPR, which has been used in slogans and logos for many years.
 In the old radio network emblem, all three letters were lowercase, and their geometric shapes matched the curves of the nearby microphone, a key attribute of radio broadcasting.

 In the mid-1990s, Steff Geissbuhler from C&G Partners developed a flexible corporate style for the group of radio stations.
 This resulted in an icon with the uppercase inscription “NPR,” where each glyph was in its “sound” square.
-They varied in colors and decorative line arrangement.
+They varied in color and in the arrangement of decorative lines.
 By the end of the millennium, it became clear that this logo was too detailed and blurry for use on the internet.
 New designers changed the letters to lowercase and removed the patterns, filling the squares with solid colors.

 What is NPR?

-National Public Radio broadcasts through a satellite system and distributes news and cultural programs in the United States and Puerto Rico.
+National Public Radio broadcasts via satellite and distributes news and cultural programs in the United States and Puerto Rico.
 Headquarters in Washington, D.C.
 The network’s profit is around $ 6 million.

 1971 – 1994